 Genesys recommends that you create managed IP phones for Interaction SIP Station I and II phones using a CSV list as part of your new CIC installation to more easily and efficiently manage those phones.
-For more information, see Create multiple managed IP phones.
+For more information, see Create Multiple Managed IP Phones Procedure Summary.